antiguru/rahmen/README.md

 - The overflowing text is just not displayed.
 - The text bar might look better centered.

-## Cross-compiling for the Raspberry Pi 1
+## Compiling for the Raspberry Pi 1

+Because some of the include C libraries wouldn't readily cross-compile, at this time we do not know of a way to cross-compile for the Raspberry Pi 1.
+Currently, we build Rahmen on a Raspberry Pi 4, and cross-compile to ARMv6 on this platform- it works, although it's still a hack.
+At least compilation times are less than "a night."

+Of course, building natively on a Pi 1 also works, but the term "nightly build" will have to be taken literally, especially for the first run.
+Small changes to this source code only without the need to rebuild stuff depending on it (no new dependencies added) will take approximately 90...100 minutes.

+### Previous attempts to cross-compile

 Cross-compilation is a mess.
-The instructions below wokred until we decided to include a dependency on `libgexiv2` to extract image metadata.
-It has some trouble cross-compiling and eventually, we gave up on it.
-Currently, we build Rahmen on a Raspberry Pi 4, and cross-compile to ARMv6 on this platform---it works, although it's still a hack.
-At least compilation times are less than "a night."
+The instructions below worked until we decided to include a dependency on `libgexiv2` to extract image metadata.
+This has some trouble cross-compiling and eventually, we decided not to spend more time on it.

 Preparation: